rohenaz/allaboard-faucet/README.md

 Choose these settings to host a static webpage with serverless Cloud Functions
 ```
-You're about to initialize a Firebase project in this directory:

-  /Users/YourName/projects/my-demo-faucet
+ * You are initializing in an existing Firebase project directory

 ?
 Which Firebase CLI features do you want to setup for this folder?
  ◯ Database: Deploy Firebase Realtime Database Rules
  ◯ Firestore: Deploy rules and create indexes for Firestore